When is The Crown season 4's Netflix release date? Cast, trailer and latest news

 Olivia Colman will return as Queen Elizabeth II as we head into the Margaret Thatcher years for the fourth instalment of Peter Morgan's royal epic.

-The Crown is set to return to our screens for its fourth season later this year – and one of the scenes fans are especially looking forward to is the recreation of Prince Charles and Princess Diana’s 1981 royal wedding.
+The Crown is set to return to our screens for its fourth season later this year – with Olivia Colman returning as Queen Elizabeth II alongside a variety of characters both old and new.

-Corin is one of several new cast members for the series, which also sees the introduction of Gillian Anderson as conservative Prime Minister Margaret Thatcher.
+Most notably, Emma Corrin is joining the cast as soon-to-be Princess Diana, while on the politics side we’ve got Gillian Anderson as Conservative Prime Minister Margaret Thatcher.

-Meanwhile, The Crown cast for season four also sees the return of stars Olivia Colman, Tobias Menzies, Josh O’Connor, Helena Bonham Carter, and Erin Doherty for their final series before the reigns are handed over two a new cast for the final two runs, which is set to include Imelda Staunton, Lesley Manville, Jonathan Pryce and Elizabeth Debicki.
+And Tobias Menzies, Josh O’Connor, Helena Bonham Carter, and Erin Doherty will all return alongside Colman, for their final series before the reins are handed over two a new cast for the final two seasons as Imelda Staunton, Lesley Manville, Jonathan Pryce and Elizabeth Debicki take over the main roles.

-With filming on season four having wrapped sometime ago, the attention of the creative team will now be turning to those final two seasons, but for now we’re focused on season four.
+With filming on season four having wrapped sometime ago, the attention of the creative team will now be turning to those final two seasons – but for now we’re focused on season four as the premiere date is just weeks away.
 Read on for everything you need to know.

 When is The Crown season 4 released on Netflix?